-Alan Garfinkel is the co-founder of the nationally recognized law firm Katzman Garfinkel, and advocates for community associations both as an attorney and in the Legislature as the Chairman of the Community Advocacy Network (CAN).
+Alan Garfinkel is the co-founder of the nationally recognized law firm Garfinkel Whynot, and advocates for community associations both as an attorney and in the Legislature as the Chairman of the Community Advocacy Network (CAN).
 Alan was also elected President of the Community Association Institute (CAI) central Florida and these respected organizations represent 8 million Floridians who live, serve, and work in community associations.
 Alan continues to organize Legislative Town Halls statewide where community association leaders meet face to face with their elected representatives.

 Named “One of the Best Attorneys in America,” by Rue publications, selected as “Florida Legal Elite” by Florida Trend Magazine, and recipient of the Orlando Top Lawyer Award, Alan holds the highest peer review rating of “AV,” awarded only to the most outstanding attorneys demonstrating professional excellence and superior ethical conduct by attorney peer-review rating service, Martindale-Hubbell.
 Legal peer-review rating firms, Thompson Reuters and AVVO, named Alan to their list of “Super Lawyers,” and awarded him a “Superb” rating, respectively.
 Further, Alan’s accomplishments on behalf of his clients earned him admission to The Million Dollar Advocates Forum, an eminent organization comprised of less than 1% of U.S. trial attorneys who have won multi-million dollar verdicts or settlements for their clients.